How to Properly Treat Animal and Human Bites?

 – Possible nerve damage and/or blood vessel damage

-Animal bites are diagnosed and treated if you see a medical professional like a doctor at Columbia Clinic Urgent Care.
-Our healthcare professionals will inspect the bite, order any x-rays if they think you may have a fracture or broken bone, clean out the wound properly with medical supplies, they may remove any of the dead or infected skin that cannot be repaired to help with the healing process, close up the wound if it needs with stitches or sutures, and provide additional wound care home treatments for you to manage while resting and healing.
+Animal bites are diagnosed and treated if you see a medical professional, such as a doctor at Columbia Clinic Urgent Care.
+Our healthcare professionals will inspect the bite, order any x-rays if they think you may have a fracture or broken bone, clean out the wound properly with medical supplies, remove any of the dead or infected skin that cannot be repaired to help with the healing process, close up the wound if needed with stitches or sutures, and provide additional wound care home treatments for you to manage while resting and healing.

 Many times, antibiotics will be prescribed in case of an infection, and they may provide pain relief medication if the bite is severe.